tulgakagan/YouTube-bot/README.md

 - `Long Titles`: If the YouTube title is very long, path or filename issues can arise. restrictfilenames in yt_dlp helps, but remains something to watch.
 - `Scene Detection Thresholds`: The default threshold is 0.8 in `utils/processors.py`.
 Adjust if you’re under-splitting scenes.
 - `Network Requirements`: Downloads and uploads require a stable internet connection.
-- `Time Complexity`: On non-GPU utilizable devices, the `.writevideofile()` command takes up quite a long time.
-Combined with the added delay in between uploading videos to YouTube, the script runs slow on CPU.
+- `Time Complexity`: On non-GPU devices, rendering with `.write_videofile()` takes significant time, making the pipeline slow on CPU.

 ## Contributing